KirillUnited/Slotwinners/src/data/features/feature-2.md

 ---
-title: "No registration"
+title: "Safety and privacy first"
 image: "../../images/Verified Account.svg"
 ---
-### No registration
+### Safety and privacy first
-You can play games on Slotwinners without signing up.
-This is entertainment without giving away your data.
+So no registration means total privacy?
+Not necessarily, but when it comes to Slotwinners you can be sure that there is no catch.
+You can feel safe with guaranteed anonymity.